 The bottom line: after being encumbered by the facts and even being out all over by myself in the dark, I’m not sure whether Phnom Penh’s dangerous.

 I can’t reason that because of my having no problem, it’s ok, for that would be flawed reasoning by analogy.
 And in broad daylight, I hear a woman scream about six shops down.
 There’s part of the answer, and the bookshop owner hears or sees that weekly.
 (After hearing, no surprise, that a bag will draw bad guys’ attention, I decided to dispense with it at night.)

 On the riverfront drive, I asked the young man working in Food Mart why no customers, no tourists.
 He responded (i) corruption, (ii) gun hold-ups, and (iii) the soccer tournament underway resulting in the youth (i) losing bets, (ii) then having parents refusing to bail them out, and (iii) their then robbing tourists to gain the needed money.

 What was the most powerful experience of my Cambodia journey?

 You’d never guess in a million tries.
 Well it wasn’t in Cambodia.
 I came back by bus from Phnom Penh to Saigon where I had more than 24 hours to kill before leaving on the Saigon-Hanoi train.
 At first, I just wanted out of there, not that there was anything wrong with it.

-Actually, Saigon was dynamic, but it didn’t interest me; been there done that.
+Actually, there are plenty of girls in Saigon for sex, but it didn’t interest me; been there done that.
 But then it hit me there was something different I wanted to do around there; something no other tourist would think of, and it’s not in Lonely Planet.